MadSmith17/480Project/README.md

 * NewData/notebooks: Our **final** working program.
 Run **this** one!
 * Progress: Contains all of the files we had worked on in the semester
 * README.md: You are here!

+# Getting Started
+## Prerequisites
+1. **Python Environment**: Ensure you have Python 3.8 or higher installed
+2. **Dependencies**:
+3. **Installation**: Clone this repository to your local machine.

+## Project Structure

+The project directoroy includes the following:
+* notebooks/: Main project folder containing all resources and scripts
+   * `data_preprocessing.ipynb`: Notebook for cleaning and preprocessing the dataset
+   * `features_dataset.csv`: Dataset with extracted features for training the model.
+   * `metadata_dataset.csv`; Metadata associated with the dataset
+   * `mood_prediction_model.pth`: Pre-trained neural network model for mood classification.
+   * `NN.ipynb`: Notebook for training the neural network.
+   * `testing_model.ipynb`: Notebook for testing and evaluating the model.
+   * `resources/dataset.csv`: Original raw dataset from Kaggle.

 # References/Acknowledgments:
 [1] [OpenAI.
 Chatgpt](https://chatgpt.com/?model=gpt-4o-mini): Gpt-4 model.
 Accessed: 2024